 This café?
 This café was so hygge.

 And I don’t know about you, but I’m obsessed with all things hygge.

 This Danish concept (pronounced hoo-guh) is essentially the concept of feeling cosy, and it’s usually associated with soft lighting, candles, cushions, intimate get-togethers with friends, board games, and blankets.
 It’s about enjoying the simple pleasures in life and being content with what you have.
-After throwing my all into creating a comforting sanctuary in my Lisbon apartment to keep my mental health under control, you could say I am all about that cosy life these days.

-And this café was the cosiest café I’ve ever had the pleasure of randomly wandering into.
+This café was the cosiest café I’ve ever had the pleasure of randomly wandering into.